cristianbass01/Explainable-AI-Project/journal/tasks.md

 ** When doing binning add an option to the UI to enable and disable it for the user study ** Make one hot encoding of categorical features and revert before returning the json with a counterfactual

+* Meeting 26.04
+** Add to backend check if model supports locking.
+Maybe only locking models ** Connect uploaded model to generator
+** Think about how we are going to read the models and what types we are going to support ** Start with the UI
+** Compare this without binning
+** Compare without users (HOW???)
+A measure for how easy it will be for a user without a user What method we want to use
+Did they miss a method
+If it doesn't exist can we create it